 What’s a bystander?

+Wondering 'what is a bystander in bullying?'
 A bystander is a witness who sees or knows about bullying happening to someone else.
 But it doesn’t mean they have to just watch it happen.
 Whether they know it or not, by doing nothing a bystander supports the bullying behaviour.
 The bottom line is, bystanders have choices: they can either be part of the problem, by staying silent; or part of the solution, by helping out.
+So, you can learn how not to be a bystander to bullying.
 Fact: Did you know that bullying will usually stop in minutes when a bystander or friend steps up and gets involved?
 Bystanders can stop bullying in its tracks.

 The roles of a bystander

 Bystanders can act in different ways when they witness bullying.
 It’s crucial to know that they can get involved and help stop it at any point.

 - Some bystanders take the side of the person doing the bullying by laughing along or encouraging them.
 Some bystanders give silent approval to the person doing the bullying just by looking on.
 People who bully often love an audience.

 - Some bystanders may watch the bullying but not do anything because they’re scared, or they’re not sure what they can do to help.

 - Some bystanders will step in and take action to stop the bullying.
 They may stand up to the person doing the bullying, find help from a teacher or adult, or offer support to the person being bullied.

 - Cyber-bystanders can be with a person who cyber-bullies when they send nasty images or texts, or post something mean on social media.